When you buy through links on our site, we may earn an affiliate commission. Learn more

 Throughout my test, I used the web dashboard daily.
 It became second nature to log in and skim through new logs.
 I particularly liked the keyword alert function – I set a test alert for the word ‘game’ and sure enough, I got a notification in the panel when that word appeared in an SMS.
 Navigation in the dashboard was easy; I never felt lost despite the abundance of data.
 The ability to export logs as CSV was handy when I wanted to backup some info.

 I also interacted with mSpy’s customer support during this period to gauge their responsiveness.
 I sent an inquiry about an issue I simulated: I purposely messed up the WhatsApp capture on Android by revoking a permission, then asked support why I wasn’t seeing WhatsApp messages.
-They replied within about 8 hours via email, which was decent.
+They replied within about eight hours via email, which was decent.
 The first response was a bit templated (they pointed me to a help article about ensuring the notification access was on, which was relevant).
 I followed up to clarify, and the second response came a day later with more detailed troubleshooting.
 In the end, they did help me resolve it.
 Overall, support was polite and did solve the problem, but it wasn’t instant live-chat by any means.

 mSpy can be a powerful tool for individuals who need to investigate a personal situation – for instance, a person who suspects their partner of infidelity and has mutual agreement or legal right to monitor.
 However, I must stress the consent and legality: if you’re going to use mSpy on a partner’s device, it should be with their knowledge or on a phone you own together.

 mSpy isn’t designed as an enterprise solution, but a small business owner could use it in a limited capacity on company-owned smartphones provided to employees.
-However, mSpy’s license covers up to 3 devices on the Family Kit – it’s not built for managing dozens of devices.
+However, mSpy’s license covers up to three devices on the Family Kit – it’s not built for managing dozens of devices.

 Business use would also require employee consent in most jurisdictions.
 If your goal is to monitor productivity or web usage of employees, there are other tools that might be more suitable.